-Slippery Floor Surfaces - Newspaper, wood, and other slippery surfaces cause excessive leg problems for all young fowl, especially waterfowl, game birds and feathered-legged fowl.
+Slippery Floor Surfaces - Newspaper, wood, and other slippery surfaces cause excessive leg problems for all young poultry, especially waterfowl, game birds and feathered-legged poultry.
 Provide a soft absorbent litter that gives the birds good footing and traction.
 Textured paper towels, old cloth towels, or burlap work well for the first two weeks.
 After two weeks of age a 3-inch base of pine shaving, chopped straw or peanut hulls are recommended.
 Do not use materials like corn cobs or sawdust which become packed down and mold if it gets wet.

-The biggest problem with slippery surfaces is straddled legs or splayed legs.
-Once the fowl gets to this point as shown below, the problem is nearly impossible to correct, although some home remedies are discussed on the internet.
+The biggest problem with slippery surfaces is straddled legs or splayed legs (Fig 1).
+Once the poultry gets to this point as shown below, the problem is nearly impossible to correct, although some home remedies are discussed on the internet.